-89. The professional standards of SROs and professional bodies can be useful in helping intermediaries to meet the supervisory requirements related to professional knowledge, experience, integrity and competence.
-Where they apply and support the supervisory objectives, supervisors can use these as a tool in promoting compliance with the regulatory requirements in a consistent and uniform way.
-In some cases, membership of such bodies may be a requirement for certain types of intermediaries.
+- 92. The professional standards of SROs and professional bodies can be useful in helping intermediaries to meet the supervisory requirements related to professional knowledge, experience, integrity and competence.30 Where they apply and support the supervisory objectives, supervisors can use these as a tool to promote compliance with the regulatory requirements in a consistent and uniform way.
+In some cases, membership in these bodies may be a requirement for certain types of intermediaries.

-90. Professional bodies and SROs can promote professional norms and standards in insurance intermediation with which their members should comply.
+- 93. Professional bodies and SROs can promote professional norms and standards in insurance intermediation with which their members should comply.
 Such standards may include areas such as:

 - professional ethics and integrity;

 - fair treatment of customers;

 - service standards;

 - acting with the customer's best interests in mind;

 - complaints handling;

 - customer data confidentiality; and

 - non-interference in the business introduced by other agents.